zzzteph/substats/README.md

 - https://github.com/theMiddleBlue/DNSenum/tree/master/wordlist
 - https://gist.github.com/jhaddix/86a06c5dc309d08580a018c66354a056

-And to enumerate the subdomains, you can also find many awesome tools like (each tool has also built-in wordlist):
+And to enumerate the subdomains, you can also find many excellent tools like (each instrument has also built-in wordlist):
 - https://github.com/infosec-au/altdns
 - https://github.com/OWASP/Amass
 - https://github.com/TheRook/subbrute
 - https://github.com/projectdiscovery/subfinder
 - https://github.com/aboul3la/Sublist3r

-So the idea was to collect all subdomains from all public bugbounty scope, find with **amass** all subdomains, make some analysis and generate a few wordlist on the results that may be helpful.
+So the idea was to collect all subdomains from all public bugbounty scope, find with **amass** all subdomains, make some analysis and generate a few wordlists on the results that may be helpful.

-**So, what is top 10 subdomains for each level?**
+**So, what are top 10 subdomains for each level?**

-I replaced **www** with next popular subdomain in 0 column.
+I replaced **www** with the following popular subdomain in the 0 column.

 |0|1|2|3|4|5|
 |---|---|---|---|---|---|